ckorir/phase1-project/README.md

 # Crypyo Watch
 ## _Watch Your Favorite Crypto Coins With Ease_

-Crypto Watch is a website that showcases the market cap of cryptocurrencies along with their symbols, providing users with valuable insights into the world of digital assets.
+Currency Watch is a website that showcases the market cap of currencies along with their symbols, providing users with valuable insights into the world of digital assets.
+The website utilises data that has been retreived from coingeko api.
+A local server has been used as a database for the website.

 ## Features